antoine-aumjaud/filter-interceptor/README.md

 filter-interceptor
 ==================

-**The aim of this API is to provide a solution to fix sharply a production problem without any downtime**
+**The aim of this API is to provide a solution to fix quickly a production problem without any downtime**.

 *filter-interceptor* is a small API witch could introduce a **proxy between a service and a client** of this service.
 This proxy search at each call of a service method if a Filters exists and, if it is the case, calls the method Filter,